 This determines the strength of the anti- aliasing, not how much will be filtered.
 The amount of pixels - and which - selected for filtering is determined by the plug-ins second group of filter-controls: "Jaggie definition".

-Anti-aliasing softens jagged edges along curved or slanted edges.Traditionally anti-aliasing is applied to text, but it is equally beneficial to apply it to images.
-Particularly low resolution images.This is the anti-aliasing plugin’s control panel.
+The Anti-aliasing Photoshop plug-in softens jagged edges along curved or slanted edges.Traditionally anti-aliasing is applied to text, but it is equally beneficial to apply it to images.
+Particularly low resolution images.This is the Anti-aliasing plugin’s control panel.
 Click on the image for a larger view.It works with the following image modes:8 & 16 bit/channel: RGB, CMYK, Greyscale, Duotone, Lab.

 Max. trail-off size